Skip to Main Content

 Education Opportunities & Information

 Workforce Essentials offers High School Equivalency Diploma (Hi-set), computer classes, and ESL.
 Class location is 118 Seaboard Lane, Franklin, TN.
-For more information on their courses, please call Workforce Essentials at 615-790-3311 or visit their website at workforceessentials.com.
+For more information on their courses, please call Workforce Essentials at 615-790-3311.

 Columbia State Community College is a 2-year college, located at 1228 Liberty Pike, Franklin, TN.
-For more information on courses, please contact their office at 615-790-4400 or visit their website at www.columbiastate.edu/campuses/williamson.
+For more information on courses, please contact their office at 615-790-4400.

 FHA Social Services Health Information